San Diego Child Custody Attorney

 The family law courts have the ability to restrict one or both parent’s visitation to supervised visits only.
 The reasons for supervised visitation orders are that a parent poses a significant danger to the child and therefore must be supervised by some third party.
 Depending on the nature of the danger involved, the court may order supervised visits by friends or family members, or in more severe cases may order the supervision to be monitored by a professional, or in the most serious cases the supervised visits take place at a professional facility.

-Practical Advice For Parents In Custody Cases:
+Practical Advice for Parents In Custody Cases

 Many custody cases involve miscommunications between the parents, the amount of time a child spends with a parent and the level of involvement of a parent with the child.
 Keep a log of significant dates, times, and transactions between each parent and child.
 Maintaining records of emails, texts or phone records as well as gift receipts and cards is always a good idea if you believe a dispute will arise in the future.
-In the event the other parent violates a court order, log a violation with the San Diego County District Attorney’s Office by clicking here.
+In the event the other parent violates a child custody court order, log a violation with the San Diego County District Attorney’s Office by clicking here.

-Our child custody and visitation attorneys at Wilkinson & Finkbeiner, LLP, specialize in child custody and visitation matters.
+Our San Diego child custody and visitation attorneys at Wilkinson & Finkbeiner, LLP, specialize in child custody and visitation matters.
 We represent mothers, fathers, grandparents, and non-parents in San Diego child custody and child visitation proceedings.
 We understand that custody and visitation issues can be the most stressful and contested portion of any case.